 Everything You Need to Know About Nike Suing BAPE

-Well, ladies and gentle sneakerheads, it finally happened: Nike are suing BAPE.
-Why it took so long will always remain one of the sneaker industry’s great mysteries, but this week the Swoosh took aim at Nigo’s beloved Ura-Harajuku label, calling into question several of their popular silhouettes.
+Well, ladies and gentle sneakerheads, it finally happened: are suing Why it took so long will always remain one of the sneaker industry’s great mysteries, but this week the Swoosh took aim at Nigo’s beloved Ura-Harajuku label, calling into question several of their popular silhouettes.

 The brand with the iconic ‘Cloud Camo’ print now has nowhere to hide.
 Here’s everything you need to know about the lawsuit.